qinbatista/PythonServer/Application/GameAliya/documentation/Manager/AccountManager.md

 This function can be called again to bind previously unbound items such as email or phone.

 Data validation for all parameters as follows:
-- password - any combination of **non-whitespace** characters.
+- password - any combination of normal ascii characters.
 6-30 length.
 - account - starts with a **letter**, followed by any combination of **letter**s, **number**s, **\_**, **.**, **@**, and **-**.
 6-25 length.
 - email - any valid email address
 - phone - any valid phone number, including country code